johnkangcurd/vets-website/_veterans-choice/index.md

                 </div>
                 <div class="small-12 columns">
                     <div class="actions">
-                        <p style="display: inline">Are you a Provider?
-Learn more about the Choice Program and how you can join.</p>
+                        <span>Are you a Provider?
+Learn more about the Choice Program and how you can join.</span>
                         <a href="/disability-benefits/apply-for-benefits/" class="usa-button-primary usa-button-big">Choice Program for Providers</a>
                     </div>
                 </div>